SurreyEARS/surreyears.github.io/index.md

 <center><h1>Welcome to the EARS <b><span style="color:#bc78bc">GitHub</span></b></h1></center>

-<center>This GitHub page lists all of our projects along the work that has gone into them.
+<center>This GitHub Pages site lists all of our projects, alongside the history of the Society.
 We hope this is a useful resource!</center>